-Proper puppy socialization is the foundation to the success of a well-adjusted Weimaraner.
+Proper puppy enrichment and socialization is the foundation to the success of a well-adjusted Weimaraner.

 Expectation.
 July 15th.
 Gracie and Stella Litters.
 After MONTHS of negative ultrasounds, we were beginning to think there was something in the water.
 Or maybe we pissed off the fertility gods.
 Or maybe it was just our “turn” to regress towards the statistical mean.
 Whatever it was, we took it as a sign to chill out.
 Netflix a few tearjerkers.
 Knock back a couple margaritas.